 Part of the Monadnock Region, Keene, 56 miles from Manchester, is Cheshire County’s regional hub.
 It includes the Chesire Medical Center, Keene State College and a thriving downtown.
-Rural areas surround Keene’s dense urban core; so nature lovers can enjoy bucolic scenery without long drives into town.
+Rural areas surround Keene’s dense urban core, so nature lovers can enjoy bucolic scenery without long drives out of town.
 Around 17,000 people work in Keene, which has most of the county's retail, healthcare, science and technical services jobs.
-As of 2023, Keene has a population of 22,917, according to the U.S. Census Bureau, but it continues to grow as more people move to the area for a lower cost of living.
+As of 2023, Keene has a population of 22,917, according to the U.S. Census Bureau.
 With more people working from home since the pandemic, New Hampshire is seeing a rise in population due to the lack of sales tax and income tax, along with access to nature, says Diana Elfreich, a resident and real estate agent with Keller Williams Realty Metropolitan in Keene.
 As Keene grows, the city aims to update its downtown and surrounding neighborhoods, according to Keene’s Comprehensive Master Plan, with sustainability and accessibility in mind.

 The city of Keene offers a vast selection of parks, trails, and outdoor opporunities for any adventure seekers.